ManaliSBhavsar/ElectricityBillAutomation/README.md

 1. Get input data related to electricity bill and calculate the bill amount.
 2. Store the ElectricityBill of each customer.
 3. Retrieve the last ‘N’ number of bill details from the database.

+# Database Setup
+The database integration is part of the full implementation, but is excluded from the GitHub repository for simplicity.